Retford: Historic schools

 King Edward VI Grammar School (Motto - Ex Pulvere Palma) opened in August 1857 and was designed by the noted Victorian architect Decimus Burton.
 The school traced its foundations to Thomas Gunthorpe of Babworth in 1519, although there are references to a still earlier school in the town.
 It was refounded around 1551 during the reign of King Edward VI.
 The school accepted boarders from at least the 17th century onwards, with the last boarders leaving in 1938.
-During the Second World War Retford took in over 6,000 evacuee children, including a number of boys from Great Yarmouth Grammar School who were evacuated to Retford (from 1940 to 1944) and taught in classrooms at King Edward VI Grammar School.
+Retford during the Second World War took in over 6,000 evacuee children, including a number of boys from Great Yarmouth Grammar School who were evacuated to Retford (from 1940 to 1944) and taught in classrooms at King Edward VI Grammar School.
 The school eventually became part of the Retford Oaks Academy and moved to new premises on the edge of town, although the original Grade II listed buildings still exist on London Road.

 The school donated the sledge pulled by the pony Michael in Robert Falcon Scott's expedition to the South Pole.
 Scott had appealed to the school boys of Great Britain to provide funds for the expedition, and the boys of Retford Grammar School contributed three guineas, with the Head Master adding 12s 6d to round it up to the cost of providing one sledge.
 Scott acknowledged the donation and wrote a postscript to the acknowledgement by hand to say: "Will you please give my hearty thanks to the boys for their generous subscription and good wishes.
 A sledge will be called ‘Retford.’—R.S."

 Retford County High School for Girls has its origins in a meeting convened at the White Hart Hotel, Retford 'to consider the advisability of taking steps to establish a public High School for Girls in the district'.
 The prime instigator in the new project was the manager of the Westminster Bank, Mr. William Oakden, who in 1891 had moved from Nottingham to Retford.
 He and other like-minded people wanted to provide their daughters with some form of higher education.
 The school eventually found a site on the corner of Pelham Road and Queen Street, adjacent to the canal.
 The school educated around 400 girls in the 1950s to 1970s.
 In 1979 the secondary schools in Retford were reorganised and the 11+ abolished.
 Boys were to be admitted for the first time.
 The result was a comprehensive school called 'The Elizabethan High School' under head teacher Mrs Coxon-Butler.
 At this time the former Hallcroft Girls' secondary modern school on Hallcroft Road became the new school's Lower Site and the Retford Girls' High School became the school's Upper Site.
 The former Pelham Road/Queen Street site was demolished when the school moved to new buildings in Hallcroft and was renamed The Elizabethan Academy.
 The Pelham Road site is now a housing estate.